danielurra/dom-basics/README.md

 **DOM** stands for `Document Object Model`, it is a tree-like data structure that represents a web browser’s model of a web page.
 <img width="960" alt="DOM-google-search" src="https://github.com/danielurra/dom-basics/assets/51704179/3fcd7c3d-1dc1-4e99-9473-6e2f79026560"><br>
 ## DOM automatic creation
-The DOM is automatically created by your browser when an html file is open, it's based on the html and capable of ammend missing part of the html code<br>
+The DOM is automatically created by your browser when an html file is open, it's based on the html and capable of ammend missing parts of the html code<br>
 to create a validated html representation.
 ## From a blank HTML the DOM will add the Head and Body tags
 ![blank-page-01](https://github.com/danielurra/dom-basics/assets/51704179/3788b460-1f8b-4fdc-bcf3-dfebafacc615)<br>